 During the Renaissance, pink was commonly used when painting the flesh color of hands and faces.
 A mixture of sinopia, a red earth pigment, or Venetian red, and a white pigment called Bianco San Genovese, or lime white produced the pigment called light cinabrese.

 Pink reached the peak of popularity during the 18th century when pastel colors were all the rage among the courts of Europe.
-During this period, pink became the color of both seduction as well as innocence.
+During this period, pink became the color of both seduction as well as violence.

 In the 19th century, pink became a masculine color.
 Pink ribbons or decorations were often worn by young boys.
 Young boys would also wear pink uniforms while adult men wore red.